 Table of Contents

-From Lessons 1 & 2 we acquired an understanding of our TDEE (total daily energy expenditure), how to calculate it, and also how to track calories if desired.
-In this lesson we will go over how to estimate what our caloric intake should be and how to adjust based on the progress we are making.
-To do this we first need to discuss how to set a target weight and how quickly one should attempt to gain or lose weight.
+From Lessons 1 & 2 I provided (or at least attempted to) an understanding of your TDEE (total daily energy expenditure), how to calculate it, and also how to track calories if desired.
+In this lesson I will go over how to estimate what your caloric intake should be and how to adjust based on the progress you are making.
+To do this I first need to discuss how to set a target weight and how quickly you should attempt to gain or lose weight.